Labon Raphael Williams

 November 10, 1969

 Pfc.
 Labon R. Williams, a 19 year old Knoxville Marine, was killed in Vietnam Nov.
 2, his family has learned.
 Pfc.
 Williams died after a hand grenade exploded near him while he was on bridge security patrol in the Quang Nam Province.
-The Grenade had just been turned in by a Vietnamese civilian when it exploded, said his mother, Mrs. Myrtle Williams, of 2333 Westview Drive.
+He was on patrol duty, and the family was told that the grenade was booby trapped to explode.

 The young Marine had been in Vietnam since last August.
 A former Austin-East High School student, he joined the Marine Corps last January and had received his basic training in San Diego, Calif.

-Besides his mother, he leaves father, Charles Edward Williams of Pennsylvania; two brothers, Melton and Clifford; four sisters, Patricia Ann, Jacqueline, Maxine, and Cynthia, all of Knoxville.
+Besides his mother, he leaves father, Charles Edward Williams of San Bernadino, CA; two brothers, Nelson and Clifford; four sisters, Patricia Ann, Jacqueline, Maxine, and Cynthia, all of Knoxville.
 Reed Mortuary is in charge of arrangements.